Skip to content

 #telecom#api#australia

-An engineer downloaded 14,000 files on his way out of Google's self-driving program, founded a startup, sold it to Uber, and eventually pled guilty to trade-secret theft.
+Anthony Levandowski took 14,000 files from Google's self-driving program, sold his startup to Uber, and pled guilty to trade-secret theft against Waymo.

 #insider#trade-secrets#autonomous-vehicles